Doli Incapax and the age of criminal responsibility in Victoria

 Some 10-year-old children may understand the gravity of their actions, while others approaching 14 years of age may not (RP v The Queen, [12]).
 A child will more readily be able to understand the seriousness of an act if it concerns values of which the child has direct knowledge and personal experience (RP v The Queen, [12]).
 Answers to questions in the course of a police interview may be relied upon to prove a child possessed the requisite knowledge.

-In Victoria, the Children’s Court Clinic plays a pivotal role in the process of assessing whether doli incapax is rebutted, offering clinical assessments to provide insights into the intellectual development and functioning of the child.
+In Victoria, the Children’s Court Clinic plays a pivotal role in assessing whether doli incapax is rebutted.
+It offers clinical assessments to provide insights into the child’s intellectual development and functioning.
 These assessments aid the Court in determining whether the presumption of doli incapax has been effectively rebutted.

 Sentencing Principles in the Children’s Court

-If the presumption of doli incapax is rebutted, and a child is held criminally responsible for an offence, during sentencing the Children’s Court of Victoria adopts a markedly different approach compared to adult jurisdictions.
+If the presumption of doli incapax is rebutted and a child is held criminally responsible for an offence, the Children’s Court of Victoria adopts a markedly different approach compared to adult jurisdictions during sentencing.
 While the Sentencing Act 1991 guides courts in the sentencing of adults, the CYFA prioritizes rehabilitation and welfare in the sentencing of young offenders.
 Rehabilitation serves as the overarching principle, with considerations for community protection, deterrence, and accountability.

 Conclusion